by Adopt a Pet, | January 11, 2024

 SeventyFour / Shutterstock

-It would be highly unusual for a dog to eat themself to death, but some dogs will certainly overeat if given the chance.
-Free feeding is a common practice among some pet parents, and it may work for some dogs who will stop eating when satisfied.
-Other dogs, however, will continue to eat until they make themselves sick.
-Fatalities from gorging are extremely rare.
-That being said, bloat is a serious condition that can be caused by eating too much too quickly and can be fatal if not treated immediately.
+It’s highly unusual for a dog to eat themselves to death, but some dogs will definitely overeat if given the opportunity.
+Free feeding — leaving food out all day — is a common practice for some pet parents, and it can work for dogs who naturally stop eating when they’re full.
+However, other dogs will keep eating until they make themselves sick.
+While fatalities from overeating are extremely rare, canine bloat is a serious condition where eating too much or too quickly can significantly raise the risk.
+Left untreated, bloat can be fatal, making it crucial to address it immediately.

 Diabetes